Click the neighborhood below to find Denver’s best happy hours:

 Monday to Friday you can get $2 off pretty much everything, draft beers, wines by the glass and their signature cocktails.
 We recommend the Griffin Old Fashioned.
 It’s nothing fancy, but its well made and just $8 during happy hour.
 For a snack you can’t go wrong with their happy hour wings.
 Brined over night you get your choice of Buffalo, BBQ or Cajun.

 You don’t need a huge bankroll to be a whiskey snob at Griffin’s.
-They have a huge list of local and national brands and nothing costs more than $15.
+They have a huge list of local and national brands and so whether you are a fan of American bonded spirits or local beers, there’s something for everyone.

 What to Order: Meatball Sliders, Personal Margherita Pizza, Beer and a Shot